ihsotas0/Interfaced/journal.md

 Kill self to become Picker in era of sentience instead of heat death.
 Therefore suicide is holy.

-A man who spent thousands of years h-clocked reading political theory and related literature, including current events, came to this simply conclusion:
+A man, *Yogi*, who spent thousands of years h-clocked reading political theory and related literature, including current events, came to this simply conclusion:
 "Kill whitey."